-Instrumental principal study is available in bass, brass, drums, guitar, piano, vibraphone and woodwind.
+Instrumental principal study is available in bass, brass, drums, guitar, piano, vibraphone, woodwind and voice.

-If you are planning to audition for a Conservatorium tertiary degree in jazz, be well informed about the audition requirements and process so you can achieve your best result in this highly competitive field.
-Craig Scott, Chair of the Conservatorium’s Jazz Studies Unit, leads this three hour workshop, which includes discussion and demonstration of the process and the opportunity to try a mock audition if you choose.
+If you are planning to audition in jazz, be well informed about the audition requirements and process so you can achieve your best result in this highly competitive field.
+Craig Scott, Senior Lecturer in Jazz, leads this three hour workshop, which includes discussion and demonstration of the process and the opportunity to try a mock audition if you choose.
 This is an invaluable opportunity to ensure your optimum preparation for the ‘real thing’.
 Click here for more information.

 Jazz Performance (Instrumental) and Jazz Vocal